How to Teach Phonics Clearly

 How to Teach Phonics with Precision

 Why not preview ‘Practice Reading and Speaking’.
-It offers the facts about how to teach phonics along with over 10,000 practice words, without the clutter of methodology.
-It also allows you to develop in your students an adult reading age, due to the inclusion of over 1,000 phoneme-graphemes.
+It offers the facts about how to teach phonics along with over 12,000 practice words, without the clutter of methodology.
+This eBook can accelerate your students to an adult reading age, due to the inclusion of over 1,000 phoneme/grapheme relationships.
 It will allow you to develop specialist knowledge about phonics that will boost your pupils’ reading and spelling results.

 How to Teach Phonics to ESL/EFL Students

 Students whose first language is not English will need additional hints and tips on English pronunciation.
-These have been included at the bottom of each page in the course sold on this website.
+These have been included at the bottom of each page in the Practice Reading & Speaking Phonics Course.

 Understanding how to teach phonics to ESL/EFL students will enhance your understanding of how the English language works.
-You can then transfer your knowledge to any student successfully.
+It will enable you to transfer your knowledge to pupils successfully.
 Most phonic courses don’t include the additional elements on British pronunciation that this course includes.
 You can refine your understanding of how to teach phonics by including natural British pronunciation in your training.
 Students can practice reading and speaking a range of words that refines their grasp of the British English accent.